About the Program

 - Other fun events include Whirlyball, volleyball, and a Christmas Party

-- Weekly Classes involving hands on training including traffics stops and defensive tactics
+- Weekly classes involving hands on training including traffic stops and defensive tactics

 - Yearly Boot Camp is required one time, 18 months after signing up for the program

 - Yearly State Competition (optional)